 Ways to prevent cargo theft – These thefts, at a minimum, delay the progress of shipments through the supply chain and, at a maximum result, in a total loss of goods due to the breach of shipment integrity.
-Logistics geofencing solutions are helpful in tracking indoor and outdoor cargo.
+Logistics geofencing solutions help track indoor and outdoor cargo.

 During the first half of 2020, criminals altered their freight theft methodologies by branching out their theft locations and increasingly targeting trucks in facilities, warehouses, production facilities, and secured and unsecured parking lots.

-All the theft incidents involve a wide range of stolen products such as batteries, tarpaulins, fuel, electricals, chemicals, pieces of equipment, automobiles, personal belongings, and even boxes of noodles.
+All theft incidents involve a wide range of stolen products such as batteries, tarps, fuel, electricals, chemicals, pieces of equipment, automobiles, personal belongings, and even boxes of noodles.
 These items were stolen from various vehicles starting from company motorbikes to cars to trucks.

 The pattern of most of the thefts along with the corresponding real incidents is discussed below,

-- Intimidating drivers – In April 2021, a driver from Beira transporters got robbed by criminals in Zimbabwe.
+- Intimidating drivers – In April 2021, a driver from Beira Transporters got robbed by criminals in Zimbabwe.
 He lost his personal belongings including his wallet, trip money, and driving license.
-This pattern of theft doesn’t limit to only robbing personal belongings but also batteries and pieces of equipment.
+This theft pattern is not limited to robbing personal belongings but also batteries and equipment.